muratk5n/thirdwave/en/README.md

 ---

-Energy (all energy) consumption per country (in GW); annual TWh consumption is divided by 365*24, gives wattage
+Energy (all energy) consumption per country (in GW)

+Annual TWh consumption is divided by 365*24, gives wattage

 [[-]](2019/05/energstats.html#primcountry)